 Unit 403 faces east and north, and is about 1,250 square feet.
 I also checked out a nice Jr 1BR listed at $418,086 that faces Market Street.
 Unit 411 is a 1BR that doesn’t have much of an outlook (unless you consider your neighbor’s window to be an outlook).
 That’s listed at $484,000.

 There is storage, but no garage in the building.
 Lack of parking will be sort of the kicker for most buyers; however, 1 Ecker is similar to recent development 25 Hotaling in that it targets downtown professionals, empty nesters and pied a terre seekers who will be relying more on their feet or public transportation to get around.
 And for those intermittent car trips, there are also car-sharing pods nearby.

 1 Ecker is certainly located in a convenient area that has even more potential now that the nearby Transbay Terminal is slated for development.
 The property is also around the block from the high-end Millennium, as well as Salt House restaurant.
 Rail and bus lines along Market are only two blocks away.
 As you can imagine, the Walk Score is 98 for this property.

 I’m going to bet that 1 Ecker’s condo sale chances in 2010 are a lot better than they were the first time around.
 (Assuming no foreclosures happen in the near future.)
-For one thing, the real estate market has improved in the city And though the units are on the small side, their target demographic will probably not be looking for large homes it has to fill with furniture.
-Additionally, there are not many competing new developments left in San Francisco’s downtown area (One Hawthorne, BLU and 829 Folsom are about it.)
+For one thing, the real estate market has improved in the city.
+And though the units are on the small side, their target demographic will probably not be looking for large homes to fill with furniture.
+Additionally, there are not many competing new developments left in San Francisco’s downtown area (One Hawthorne, BLU and 829 Folsom are about it right now.)

 But with 51 units to sell, I’m betting prices on some of these units will certainly be negotiable.